FardinMallick/student-managment-sytem-/README.md

 - HTML5
 - CSS3

+⚡ How It Works

+Users can add and manage student records through the web interface.
+All data is securely stored in the SQLite database and dynamically displayed inside the application.

 🌐 Deployment

-This project is deployed using Render and connected with GitHub for automatic updates and deployment.
+This project is deployed on Render and connected with GitHub for automatic deployment updates.